Security guard: Security, Police, and Fire Professionals of America

-In 1948 with the Taft–Hartley restrictions well into effect, the Detroit, Michigan area security guards of United Auto Workers (UAW) Amalgamated Local 114 were forced to break away and start a separate "Plant Guards Organizing Committee".
+In 1948, with the Taft–Hartley restrictions well into effect, the Detroit, Michigan area security guards of United Auto Workers (UAW) Amalgamated Local 114 were forced to break away and start a separate "Plant Guards Organizing Committee".
 The NLRB ruled that as an affiliate of the CIO, the committee was indirectly affiliated with production unions and therefore ineligible for certification under the new restrictions.
-The committee was then forced to completely withdraw from the CIO and start the independent United Plant Guard Workers of America.
+The committee was then forced to withdraw entirely from the CIO and form the independent United Plant Guard Workers of America.
 By the 1990s, this union had evolved to include many other types of security officers and changed its name to the SPFPA.

 United Government Security Officers of America

 In 1992, the UGSOA was formed.
-It specializes in organizing federal, state, and local government security officers, but since May 2000 has been open to representing other types of security personnel as well.
+It specializes in organizing federal, state, and local government security officers, but has been open to representing other types of security personnel since May 2000.

 Others

-The Service Employees International Union (SEIU) has also sought to represent security employees, although its efforts have been complicated by the Taft-Harley Act because the SEIU also represents janitors, trash collectors, and other building service employees.
+The Service Employees International Union (SEIU) has also sought to represent security employees.
+However, the Taft-Hartley Act has complicated its efforts, as it also represents janitors, trash collectors, and other building service employees.